boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 ### Session management and Idle :

-So sesion idle is not having any activity in [x] amount of minutes so we need to redirect to login page for inactive session. we also need to redirect the user's to login page if they access the main dashboard without loggin in.
+So sesion idle is not having any activity in [x] amount of minutes so we need to redirect to login page for inactive session. we also need to redirect the user's to login page if they access the main dashboard without logging in.

 ### Main Dashboard